 Skip to content

-Convert WAV to MP3 on Windows
+Convert WAV to MP3 on Windows: 3 Methods

 By Petr Samokhin

 A USB field recorder copied forty WAV files to your PC.
-Each lecture is 400 MB.
+Each lecture can sit near hundreds of megabytes.
 The LMS upload form wants something smaller and lists MP3 as an accepted type.
-WAV stays the edit master; MP3 is the delivery copy.
-Local conversion keeps student recordings and internal interviews off third-party upload tools.
-Pick a bitrate, test one file, then batch the rest in PowerShell or GetCompress.

 WAV vs MP3 on Windows